gonewest818/lein-sysutils/README.md

 query that is not directly available in the SystemUtils library.
 The `:java-version-simple` key is mapped to a string that indicates which "release" of Java is currently in use.
-Because of inconsistent naming across vendors and releases, here the string with be normalized to "1.1", "1.2", ...
+Because of inconsistent naming across vendors and releases, here the string will be normalized to "1.1", "1.2", ...
 "1.8", or for newer releases "9" and "10".

+Note: The version of `commons-lang3` we use is a transitive dependency inside leiningen itself.
+For now that means we're constrained to whatever keys are specified in that version of the package (which may or may not be the latest).
+Version 0.3.0 of this library tries to replicate the logic for the `:is-java-##` keys to add support for newer Java releases even when `commons-lang3` isn't current.

 ## Examples: